-- 1. Guests in the section Rules Governing Residential Facilities of the Handbook, and Guest Registration Procedure in the section General Residential Information of this Handbook. - 2.
-Lost keys are to be reported to the hall director by the residents of the room as soon as possible after the loss is detected.
+- Lost keys are to be reported to the hall director by the residents of the room as soon as possible after the loss is detected.
 Lost keys are replaced by re-keying the lock and making new keys for all residents affected.
-A charge for the costs involved is assessed to the individual who lost the key(s). - 3.
-All residential community front desks are open 10:00 a.m. to 10:00 p.m.
-Monday-Friday and noon to 10 p.m Saturday-Sunday. - 4.
-Non-residents of the building are considered guests and must register and be accompanied by a resident in order to be in the building. - 5.
+A charge for the costs involved is assessed to the individual who lost the key(s). - 2.
+All residential community front desks are open each day to provide assistance to residents. - 3.
+Non-residents of the building are considered guests and must register and be accompanied by a resident in order to be in the building. - 4.
 A telephone is located in the foyer of each building to facilitate the implementation of these security systems.

-Residential Communities, Fitness Centers and Dining Centers Entrance Protocols
+Residential Communities and Dining Centers Entrance Protocols